daolanfler/zero2prod/README.md

 - `Get /login`'s request handler checkes the cookies to see if there is an error message to be rendered (server side rendering);
 - `Get /login` returns the HTML form to the caller and deletes the error message from cookie.

+When it comes to durability, there are two type of cookies: **session cookies** and **persistent cookies**.
+Sesion cookies are stored in memory - they are deleted when the session ends (i.e. the browser is closed).
+Persistent cookies, instead, are saved to disk and will be there when you re-open the browser.